 - Combine first 7 ingredients (lemongrass through chicken broth) in a soup pot.
 Bring to boil.
 Reduce heat and simmer 8 minutes.

-- Strain and discard solids and return broth to pot.
+Strain and discard solids and return broth to pot.
 Bring to boil and add next 4 ingredients (carrots through mushrooms).
-Stir then layer chicken slices over vegetables and cover pot.
-Steam 4-5 minutes until vegetables are tender and chicken is cooked through.
+Stir then layer sliced raw over vegetables and cover.
+Steam 5 minutes, until vegetables are tender and chicken is cooked through.
+Stir chicken into soup, separating any pieces that have stuck together.

 - Stir in coconut milk, Sambal Oelek, and salt to taste.